matthewnolancintron/todo-list/notes/1_fix_styles/sub_tasks/1_fit_content.md

 I could also update the HTML to be a little more sementic

 eventualy I should also work on a11y stuff.

+finished styling the section 1 of 2 for main content which is the
+#todoLists-area, I could style
+the nested elements but I'm going to leave them as is for now since
+I don't have anything in mind for them and they look fine for now.

+start styling #todos-area next